On this website we provide some examples to illustrate

 The number of iterations

-The following graph classes for k=3 and k=5 show that the number of iterations is at least linear in the worst case.
+The following graph classes show that, for each K, the number of iterations is at least linear in the worst case.

 Maximal (known) numbers of iterations:

 K=3, n=8: 5 iterations